 Can You Eat Junk Food Like Pizza, Sweets, Chips & McDonalds on a Calorie Deficit?

-It should be clear now that it is very important to meet macro requirements during a calorie deficit.
-But let’s get back to the question, “Can you eat anything on a calorie deficit.”
-And does it matter how a person meets their macro requirements?
+It should be evident that meeting macro requirements is crucial during a calorie deficit.
+Now, returning to the matter of whether you can eat anything on a calorie deficit, it’s also important to consider how a person meets their macro requirements.

 It is possible to keep eating junk food and see results during a calorie deficit.
 In fact, people can eat nothing but junk food and see resulting in a calorie deficit (as evidenced by Mark Haub).